-I am a fourth-year M.D. student at Wayne State University School of Medicine .
-I’m also a board member of the Michigan Chapter of the American Academy of Pediatrics and Riley’s Way Foundation , a nonprofit that invests in the next generation of kind leaders.
-I graduated with honors and a B.S. in neuroscience from the University of Michigan in 2022, where I leveraged community action and social change to partner with individuals affected by the Flint water crisis.
-I wrote my senior thesis on a membrane protein and I created three ceramic sculptures of the channel.
+I am a fourth-year MD student at Wayne State University School of Medicine.
+I serve on the board of directors of the Michigan Chapter of the American Academy of Pediatrics and Riley’s Way Foundation, a nonprofit that invests in the next generation of kind leaders.
+I graduated with honors with a Bachelor’s degree in neuroscience from the University of Michigan in 2022, where I leveraged community action and social change to partner with individuals affected by the Flint water crisis.
+For my senior thesis, I studied a membrane protein and created three ceramic sculptures representing the channel.

 Outside of work, I am passionate about brewing jun kombucha, sculptural ceramics in the realm of BioArt, contemporary literary fiction, vinyasa yoga, international half marathons, taro bubble tea, open water swimming and caring for my Anthurium house plant.
 I've been an avid listener of the "How I Built This" podcast since 2017 and stay updated with STAT's Morning Rounds Newsletter.